harmonwood/capacitor-video-player/docs/APIdocumentation.md

   initialize the player for a video given by an url

   the `url` parameter can be :
-  . "internal" for video from gallery for iOS and Android plugin only . "https:/..../video.mp4" for files from the web
+  . "https:/..../video.mp4" for files from the web
   . if not "https"
   . for IOS "public/assets/video/video.mp4"